MarcHoutreille/MarcHoutreille/README.md

-🎓Working on Salesforce App Builder Certification
+🎓Working on Salesforce Platform App Builder Credential

 🌍 Bilingual in French and English

-🌍 Currently learning Mandarin Chinese on my free time
+🌍 Currently learning Mandarin Chinese on my little free time

 📚 Passionate about Machines & Technology

-📺 Avid documentary fan
+📺 Avid Documentary fan

 I'm always up for a challenge and eager to learn more.